nldunk/navadunkelman/README.md

 ### Fonts
 Google Fonts are used and can be changed in the HTML head section:
-- Headings: Jockey One
-- Body: Forum
+- All text: Forum (serif font for elegant, consistent typography)
-- Accent: Enriqueta

 ### Images
 Replace image URLs in the HTML files with your own images.
 The current images are from the original Wix site.